-Fuels that are blended to contain more than 10% ethanol must not be used in Indmar engines.
-Fuels that contain more than 10% ethanol will damage your engine.
-Damages caused by the use of fuels that contain more than 10% ethanol are not covered by your warranty.

-Fuels that are blended to contain methanol or wood alcohol should not be used in Indmar engines.
+- Fuels that are blended to contain more than 10% ethanol must not be used in Indmar engines and will damage your engine.
+Damages caused by the use of fuels that contain more than 10% ethanol are not covered by your warranty. - Fuels that are blended to contain methanol or wood alcohol should not be used in Indmar engines.
 These fuels can corrode metal parts in your fuel system and engine.
 Fuels that contain methanol will damage your engine.
 Damage caused by the use of fuels that contain methanol is not covered by your warranty.